-If you want to discover Infor EAM for F&B Manufacturing, send us a message.
+If you want to discover HxGN EAM for F&B Manufacturing, send us a message.

 Checklist functionality.
-Infor EAM allows maintenance supervisors and technicians to identify and track task plans and individual maintenance steps—easily seeing which steps have been completed and recording the required data through pre-defined checklists.
+HxGN EAM allows maintenance supervisors and technicians to identify and track task plans and individual maintenance steps—easily seeing which steps have been completed and recording the required data through pre-defined checklists.

 Energy optimization.
-Infor EAM allows you to establish and monitor a corporate energy strategy by benchmarking, monitoring, and comparing the energy performance of your assets.
+HxGN EAM allows you to establish and monitor a corporate energy strategy by benchmarking, monitoring, and comparing the energy performance of your assets.

 Facilities management tools.
-Infor EAM contains robust facilities management tools that help reduce costs, downtime, and risk while increasing compliance, reliability, and customer satisfaction.
+HxGN EAM contains robust facilities management tools that help reduce costs, downtime, and risk while increasing compliance, reliability, and customer satisfaction.

-Four key capabilities of Infor EAM in food and beverage manufacturing
+Four key capabilities of HxGN EAM in food and beverage manufacturing

 The asset registry is the heart of the EAM system.
 It serves as the central digital source for information about all assets that are valuable to the organization.